 First of all, the pattern is simply a black, hard sticker.
 It is applied to the outside surface of the aquarium glass.

 It should come right off.
 If it doesn’t, try again slowly and with a bit more pressure.
 Make sure to keep the blade flat on the surface.
-You can help ensure it stays on the glass by sliding back and fourth to make new strokes (i.e. don’t lift).
+You can help ensure it stays on the glass by sliding back and forth to make new strokes (i.e., don’t lift).

-The second area that will take some planning where to stop your work.
-On our EVO, I wanted to leave the pattern on the filter section, and this meant cutting a hard line to remove the rim pattern and leave the pump/filter section pattern.
+The second area that will take some planning is where to stop your work.
+On our EVO, I wanted to leave the pattern on the filter section, which meant cutting a hard line to remove the rim pattern but leaving the pump/filter section pattern.

 I honestly just took it slow and freehanded this.
 If you’d like, you can mark or mask the part to remain with some blue painter’s tape and cut right up to that line.